prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Hands on Lab Pre-Requisites - Set Up & Configuration.md

 ![KeyInformation](images/KeyInformation.png)

-Go back to your terminal session and run the folowing command:
+Go back to your terminal session and run the following command:

 **Replace <environment-name> with a name of your choice for your environment and <Service-instance-url> with the service instance URL you copied earlier.**